 - Wet puppy foods need to be refrigerated once opened for up to 3 days.

 - Can lid covers can be used to keep oxygen out and prevent spoilage.

 - Wet foods that come in pouches or tetra paks should be transferred to a glass food storage container to keep them freshest.

-- Similar to raw food, prepared freeze-dried and dehydrated foods can be stored in the fridge in an air-tight container for a few days, but unprepared or ready-to-eat formulas are best stored in their original packaging and then in either a pet food storage container or freezer bags for maximum freshness.
+- Similar to raw food, prepared freeze-dried and dehydrated foods can be stored in the fridge in an air-tight container for a few days, but unprepared or ready-to-eat formulas are best stored in their original resealable packaging or in either a pet food storage container or freezer bags for maximum freshness.

-There are many types of dog dishes to choose from: plastic, ceramic, stainless steel, weighted, elevated, or automatic.
+There are many types of dog dishes to choose from, like plastic, ceramic, stainless steel, weighted, elevated, or automatic.

 Plastic water bowls are cost-effective, but they do have a few drawbacks compared to other materials.
 For a puppy that loves to chew, a plastic bowl may look like a fun chew toy.
 They are fairly light, so it's easy for your pup to pick up, push around, and destroy if they feel so inclined.

 If your puppy is a guzzler when it comes to food, try out a slow-feed bowl.
 This will help them regulate the speed at which they eat and prevent gulping large mouthfuls of food at a time.